Self-Promotion to Purpose: Rethinking Personal Brands

 Closing thoughts

-Moving from self‑promotion to purpose is a form of cultural authorship.
+Moving from self-promotion to purpose is, at its core, a form of cultural authorship.
 It shapes how conversations unfold, what people value, and what kinds of work feel possible.

 Continue reading